AnyLog-co/documentation/deployments/Kubernetes/networking.md

 declared for the node due to the changing virtual IP.
 As for the local IP in the (master) node policy, we assume the service name will not change.

+The sample JSON for (master) node policy is set to have communication between AnyLog nodes to be set to binding.
+When the communication is set to not-binding, the external IP (`73.222.38.13`) will be set to `ip` key in the policy, and the Kubernetes service IP (`anylog-master-service`) will be set to `local_ip`.

 ```json
 {"config" : {